 Unleash the photographer in you this World Photography Day with vivo smartphones

 MANILA, Philippines — Photographs are powerful storytellers and behind every photo is a photographer with a story to immortalize.
-This World Photography Day, global technology brand vivo celebrates the art and science of photography by giving Filipino photographers a lineup of smartphones with advanced camera features.
+This World Photography Day on August 19, global technology brand vivo celebrates the art and science of photography by giving Filipino photographers a lineup of smartphones with advanced camera features.

 Through its devices, vivo wants to unleash the photographer in its users and allow them to take high-quality, professional-grade photos with ease and at a more affordable price.